Skip to main content

 The goal of this implementation

 We want to process data from Apache Kafka topics, which are hosted on Confluent cloud.
-In our example scenario, the data is available in multiple different clusters, in different regions and owned by different organizations.
+In our example scenario, data is available in multiple different clusters, in different regions and owned by different organizations.
+Each organization uses the "stream sharing" feature provided by Confluent cloud.

-We assume, that the operator of our job has been granted appropriate permissions, and the topic owner already provided the configuration properties, including access coordinates and credentials.
+This way, the operator of our central processing job has been granted appropriate permissions.
+The plaftorm provided the necessary configuration properties, including access coordinates and credentials in the name of the topic owner to us.

 images/image-1.png